Hapag

 Three Chefs, Eight Courses, One Kitchen Logic

-The format at Hapag is an eight-course tasting menu, and the kitchen is run by three chefs, with John Kevin Navoa as the named lead.
+The format at Hapag is an eight-course tasting menu, and the kitchen is led by John Kevin Navoa.
 That collaborative structure is less common in fine dining than the single-auteur model, and it carries its own implications.
 Multi-chef kitchens at this scale tend to produce menus that reflect negotiation and collective taste rather than one person's singular vision.
 Whether that produces more balanced or more fractured results depends entirely on the quality of the collaboration, and the OAD improvement suggests the dynamic at Hapag is working.

-Menu draws on Filipino traditions the kitchen describes as crowd-loving, which is a specific editorial choice.
-It signals that the reference points are not the obscure fringes of regional Philippine cooking but the dishes people grew up eating: the comforting, the familiar, the widely shared.
+The menu draws on Filipino traditions, It signals that the reference points are not the obscure fringes of regional Philippine cooking but the dishes people grew up eating: the comforting, the familiar, the widely shared.
 The technique applied to those references is where the kitchen's ambition becomes legible.
 Reinterpreting familiar dishes without losing the emotional register they carry is a harder problem than most tasting menu kitchens attempt.
 Many Filipino fine-dining experiments have leaned so hard into technique that the original dish becomes a trivia question.
 The vocabulary at Hapag, based on available record, aims for something closer to recognition than archaeology.

 Sustainability as Kitchen Discipline